Market Analysts see Ocugen Inc. [OCGN] gaining to $3.50. Time to buy?

-Ocugen Inc. [NASDAQ: OCGN] closed the trading session at $0.56.
+Ocugen Inc. [NASDAQ: OCGN] stock went on an upward path that rose over 3.59% on Monday, amounting to a one-week price increase of more than 6.81%.
 The company report on June 30, 2023 at 8:00 AM that Ocugen CEO & CSO to Present at 41st Annual AAPI Convention and Scientific Assembly.

 “The AAPI is an impressive organization that fosters the continued leadership of healthcare professionals of Indian origin through educational and networking opportunities, while also supporting the next generation of leaders and giving back to people in need through its charitable foundation,” said Dr. Musunuri.
 “We look forward to interacting with top physicians, health professionals, academicians, and scientists from across the country to drive positive change throughout our dynamic healthcare environment.”.